 If you’ve filed your expat taxes before or if you’ve been researching your tax requirements while living abroad, you probably know at least a bit about the Foreign Earned Income Exclusion.
-This is an exclusion that allows qualified US expats to exclude up to $102,100 from 2017 US taxes ($104,100 on 2018 US taxes) of their income from their US expat taxes.
-This tax break is popular for both short-term and permanent expats, and there are several ways to qualify.
+This is an exclusion that allows qualified US expats to exclude up to $107,600 from 2020 US taxes ($108,700 on 2021 US taxes) of their income from their US expat taxes.
+This tax break is popular for both short-term and permanent expats.

 Form 2555 and US Expat Taxes